enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - These are every subscription protocol in serious use today.
 SSE, Incremental Delivery, Apollo's Multipart HTTP, WebSockets, and HTTP Callback.
-- And the important word here is all.
-We support all of them.
-Not a subset.
-Not the popular ones.
-All of them.
+- And Hive Router supports all of them.
 - And not just on one side.
 All of them work both client-to-router and router-to-subgraph.
 Whatever your client speaks, we speak.
 Whatever your subgraph speaks, we speak.
   - The one asterisk is HTTP Callback.
 That one is router-to-subgraph only.
-It doesn't really make sense as a client protocol because it requires the sender to be able to make HTTP requests back to the receiver.
+It can't work as a client protocol because it requires the sender to be able to make HTTP requests back to the receiver.
 We'll get to it later in the talk.
-- The only thing we deliberately do not support is the old subscriptions-transport-ws protocol.
-It's been deprecated since 2023, basically unmaintained since 2018.
-If you're still on it, the migration to graphql-ws is the answer.
 - The reason we support all of them is simple.
 The ecosystem is fragmented and clients have already picked.
 If your client speaks SSE, your router needs to speak SSE.
-You don't get to tell your users to rewrite their client.
+  - You don't get to tell your users to rewrite their client.
 -->

 ---